How to Track Facebook Ads in Google Analytics 4: An Overview

 Dive deeper with this read

-How to Import Non-Google Advertising Cost Data to Google Analytics 4
+How to Import Non-Google Advertising Costs to GA4 for Better ROAS

-Image for article: How to Import Non-Google Advertising Cost Data to Google Analytics 4
+Image for article: How to Import Non-Google Advertising Costs to GA4 for Better ROAS

 This method can be called semi-automatic.
 Yes, Google Analytics 4 will automatically retrieve data from your SFTP server at the frequency you specify.
-However, you will still have to prepare a CSV file with Facebook ad cost data for uploading, periodically update it, and upload it to the SFTP server yourself, either manually or using an ETL/ELT tool such as OWOX BI Pipeline.
+However, you will still have to prepare a CSV file with Facebook ad cost and revenue data for uploading, periodically update it, and upload it to the SFTP server yourself, either manually or using an ETL/ELT tool such as OWOX BI Pipeline

 There are a few reasons why managing a self-service SFTP server for importing Facebook ad cost data to GA4 may not be your best option:

-• Technical expertise.
-Setting up and managing an SFTP server requires a certain level of technical know-how.
+1. Technical expertise: Setting up and managing an SFTP server requires a certain level of technical know-how.
 It involves configuring the server, setting up the necessary security measures, and troubleshooting any issues that may arise.

-• Time and resource investment.
-Setting up an SFTP server requires a considerable amount of time and resources.
+2. Time and resource investment: Setting up an SFTP server requires a considerable amount of time and resources.
 From purchasing the necessary hardware to allocating IT personnel for server management, the process can be time-consuming and expensive.

 Read more about how to import cost data from Facebook ads into GA4 using the SFTP method in our article.